-1 personally, I've sat in the bush with a rifle in my mouth 2 twice.
-And, the only thing that took that barrel out of my 3 mouth is my grandchildren.
-I thought about my 4 grandchildren.
+personally, I've sat in the bush with a rifle in my mouth 1 twice.
+And, the only thing that took that barrel out of my 2 mouth is my grandchildren.
+I thought about my 3 4 grandchildren.
 I thought about my children.
-I thought 5 about, you know, if I do this, this is the easy way out.
-6 It's harder to come back and face the reality of what's 7 going on.
-It's really straining on the mind, on the heart, 8 on the emotions.
+I thought about, you know, if I do this, this is the easy way out.
+5 It's harder to come back and face the reality of what's 6 going on.
+It's really straining on the mind, on the heart, 7 on the emotions.
 It weakens your body.
-9 Sometimes you don't even want to do 10 anything.
-The things that you enjoy doing, you find no 11 enjoyment out of because the whole family was there.
-Now, 12 they're not there through alcohol and drugs, and the things 13 that our young people go to for comfort, because they put 14 themselves in a dead-end space.
+8 9 Sometimes you don't even want to do The things that you enjoy doing, you find no 10 anything. enjoyment out of because the whole family was there.
+Now, 11 they're not there through alcohol and drugs, and the things 12 that our young people go to for comfort, because they put 13 themselves in a dead-end space.
 We can't help them.
-15 So, it's difficult for us.
-I feel for all 16 of you parents, all of you brothers and sisters, husbands 17 and wives, for the missing or murdered Indigenous men and 18 women, because there are men missing, too.
-It's been going 19 on for a long time.
-Somehow, this country of Canada has to 20 wake up to that fact that we are not victims, we're not 21 animals; we're human beings, just like them.
-Well, I don't 22 know if I want to be like them.
+14 15 So, it's difficult for us.
+I feel for all of you parents, all of you brothers and sisters, husbands 16 17 and wives, for the missing or murdered Indigenous men and 18 women, because there are men missing, too.
+It's been going on for a long time.
+Somehow, this country of Canada has to 19 wake up to that fact that we are not victims, we're not 20 animals; we're human beings, just like them.
+Well, I don't 21 know if I want to be like them.
 I want to help.
-23 But, there's a lot that needs to be said.
-24 But, as a father, I know that feeling of what it's like to 25 lose your loved one.
-It's something that I don't wish on anybody.
+22 anybody.
 It's horrible.
-At least if you had closure, to
+At least if you had closure, to see the person, to find the person, whether the person has been dead or murdered, bring that body home and put it away.
+At least if we had that, that would take a lot of it away.
+But, we don't even have that.
+So, there's many of us like that in this country.
+It's not just only us two.